keithfancher/kept/README.md

 # kept

-A work-in-progress tool to convert exported [Google Keep](https://keep.google.com/) data into plain markdown notes (for use with [Obsidian](https://obsidian.md/), [Markor](https://github.com/gsantner/markor), or [any other text
+A handy tool to convert exported [Google Keep](https://keep.google.com/) data into plain markdown notes (for use with [Obsidian](https://obsidian.md/), [Markor](https://github.com/gsantner/markor), or [any other text